jordisabadell/task-py-csv_order_parent_child/README.md

 # Order CSV file by parent-child relationship

-Given a CSV file with parent-child relationship column, this task sort the rows.
+Given a CSV file (delimited by tabulates) with parent-child relationship column, this task sort the rows.
 Optionaly it creates a new column with the depth tree.

 I use it, for example, to sort Liferay Layout table content (version CE 6.1).